 Clark’s music program has a reputation for producing some remarkable musicians.
-Rich Inouye, head of Clark’s band programs and leader of its revered annual Jazz Festival, helped to create that reputation.
-He recently put his conductor’s baton down for the last time.
-Clark College Foundation’s Joel Munson talked to Inouye about how he went from soaring with a flock of falcons with the prestigious Air Force Academy Band to shaking things up with a jazzy waddle of Clark penguins.
+Rich Inouye, the former head of Clark’s band programs and leader of its revered annual Jazz Festival, helped to create that reputation before his retirement in 2018.
+Joel B. Munson talked to Inouye in 2018 about how he went from soaring with a flock of falcons with the prestigious Air Force Academy Band to shaking things up with a jazzy waddle of Clark penguins.

 “The Places We Will Go”

-Keith Koplan and Randy Grove are long-time Clark College Foundation board members who recall funny stories such as how area banks stopped selling them certificates of deposit because the foundation owned too many, to serious times too.
-CEO Lisa Gibert spoke with the two men to reflect on where the organization has been and the exciting places it’s going next.
+Keith Koplan and Randy Grove are long-time Clark College Foundation board members reflect on their collective tenure, recalling how area banks stopped selling them certificates of deposit because the foundation owned too many.
+CEO Lisa Gibert spoke with the two men to talk about where the organization has been and the places it’s going next.

 “DNA of Dirt”

 Dr. Roberto Anitori talks about a new cutting-edge course he’s teaching at Clark College that identifies the genetic makeup of dirt.
 He’s using a hand-held device that is leveling the playing field for scientists to analyze samples outside of their labs.

 National bestselling author and Clark Alumna Marie Bostwick ’80 believes it’s never too late start writing.
 She’s an example of that having raised three children and moved around the country for her husband’s career before seriously putting pen to paper.
 Now she’s on fire having published 14 full-length novels in 10 years.
 Her popular books include two different series, called Cobbled Court Quilt and Too Much, Texas.